Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Comparison with Observations

-Figure~\ref{fig:cii_sfr} shows the $L_{\mathrm{[CII]}}$--SFR relation of our simulated galaxies and its comparison with observations (the local relation from \citealt{Delooze14} and ALPINE $z\sim5$ galaxies from \citealt{Bethermin20,Faisst20,Schaerer20}) and other models \citep{Lagache18,Kannan22}.
-Taking into account the extended nature of [\ion{C}{2}], we sum $L_{\rm [CII],cl}$ of gas particles over the $0.3R_{\rm vir}$ range ($\sim 10\,$kpc scale) of FIRE-2 galaxies as the galaxy-integrated $L_{\rm [CII]}$.
-This method is similar to the ALPINE survey, which integrates the [\ion{C}{2}] emission in a $1.5\arcsec$-radius aperture ($\sim 10\,$kpc at $z \sim 5$) for $L_{\rm [CII]}$ \citep[e.g.,][]{Bethermin20,Fujimoto20}.
-The SFR of simulated galaxies is determined using the archaeological method that calculates the average SFR from stellar masses formed in the past $10\,$Myr, that is, ${\rm SFR} = {\rm SFR_{10Myr}}$, and we use it throughout this work (except for Figure~\ref{fig:scatter} where ${\rm SFR_{10Myr}}$ is constrasted against ${\rm SFR_{100Myr}}$; see more discussion in Section~\ref{subsec:3z}).
-The scatter plot of ALPINE galaxies and our simulations demonstrates an overall agreement, confirming that the results from our post-processing framework are representative of observations.
-We note that simulations such as \textsc{thesan} \citep{Kannan22} fail to reproduce this scaling relation may suggest the importance of resolving the ISM phase structure like in FIRE-2.
+Figure~\ref{fig:cii_sfr} shows the $L_{\mathrm{[CII]}}$--SFR relation of our simulated galaxies and its comparison with observations (the local relation from \citealt{Delooze14} and ALPINE $z\sim5$ galaxies from \citealt{Bethermin20,Faisst20,Schaerer20}) and other theoretical predictions \citep{Lagache18,Kannan22}.
+Taking into account the extended nature of [\ion{C}{2}], we sum $L_{\rm [CII],cl}$ of gas particles within $0.3R_{\rm vir}$ ($\sim 10\,$kpc scale, similar to the $1.5\arcsec$-radius aperture of ALPINE) of FIRE-2 galaxies to obtain the galaxy-integrated $L_{\rm [CII]}$, without applying a flux limit.
+The SFR of simulated galaxies is determined using the archaeological method that calculates the average SFR from stellar masses formed in the past $10\,$Myr, that is, ${\rm SFR} = {\rm SFR_{10Myr}}$, and we use it throughout this work (except for Figure~\ref{fig:scatter} where ${\rm SFR_{10Myr}}$ is contrasted against ${\rm SFR_{100Myr}}$; see more discussion in Section~\ref{subsec:3z}).
+The comparison between ALPINE galaxies and our simulations demonstrates good overall agreement, confirming that the results from our post-processing framework are representative of observations.
+Regarding outliers in the ALPINE sample that deviate from the linear trend, strong [\ion{C}{2}] deficits or non-detections may arise from one or multiple effects, such as low carbon abundance, intense radiation fields in compact starbursts, or observational factors like low surface brightness, though the exact causes remain unclear.
+Conversely, the two outliers significantly above the trend are associated with major mergers (see \citealt{HC25} and references therein).
+We also note that the fact that simulations such as \textsc{thesan} \citep{Kannan22} do not reproduce this scaling relation may reflect, at least in part, the importance of resolving the multiphase ISM structure, as in FIRE-2.